Articles by Leah Sakala

 Jul 9, 2013

-- FCC has questions on prison phone service fees, PPI has answers
+- FCC has questions on prison phone service fees, we have answers

 The FCC wants to know about the many fees prison phone companies charge.
 While the companies aren't talking, we've got answers.